-Varenna is one of the most charming villages in Italy, and it even retains its charm in the rain.
+Varenna is one of the most charming villages in all of Italy, and it even retains its charm in the rain.
 On the day I was supposed to explore Varenna and its environs, it precipitated nonstop.
 Luckily, it was a gentle and windless rain, which enabled me to stick to my itinerary and still enjoy the pleasures of Varenna—with a slicker and umbrella in tow.

 I followed signs for the Sorgente del Fiumelatte, the source of the river, which flows out of a cavity of the Grigna several hundred feet above the village.
 A series of perpendicular stairwells and rocky ledges along the northern flank of the river finally leveled out at a picnic area, with even more stairs that led to the official sorgente, which was essentially a cave with an accompanying deluge of water.
 From the sorgente, I hooked up to the Sentiero del Viandante, which traversed the heavily wooded hillside high above the greenway and eventually brought me back to the cemetery.